sosprz/nettemp_client/README.md

 # General info

-Nettemp client uses python3 and virtual enviroment.
-Remember turn on I2C and 1wire on raspberry pi devices over raspi-config.
+The Nettemp client is designed for Python 3 and utilizes a virtual environment.
+Ensure that I2C and 1-Wire are enabled on Raspberry Pi devices through the raspi-config tool.

-Drivers like ds2482 require root perms.
-On raspberry pi no action required or system where user has sudo.
+Please note that drivers such as ds2482 may require root permissions.
+On Raspberry Pi, no additional action is needed, or on systems where the user has sudo privileges.

 # Download and setup nettemp_client